nifvimp/markdown-summary/src/test/resources/studyGuide.md

 - numberOfElements must be a positive Integer.
 - Gotcha: Array size is not modifiable once instantiated.

+## Formatting is Important
+- formatting is a way of life

+## Formatting ::: is for pros!?

+# Regex is very powerful
+- Use it well, and you got infinite power!

 # Vectors
 - Vectors act like resizable arrays